 Thinning hair can be discouraging, and unfortunately, it can happen to anyone regardless of age or gender.
-Luckily, several natural remedies are proven to help stimulate hair growth and thicken the appearance of hair.
+Luckily, several natural remedies are proven to help stimulate hair growth and thicken the hair's appearance.
 One of the best things you can do to support long, luscious hair is to incorporate a nourishing mask regularly into your haircare routine.

 What causes hair loss?

-On average, most people lose between 50 - 100 hair stands per day and up to 250 strands on days we wash our hair.
+On average, most people lose between 50 - 100 hair strands per day and up to 250 strands on days we wash our hair.
 However, almost 50% of men and women will experience hair loss by the age of 50.
-There are dozens of reasons why women, in particular, lose their hair at higher than average rates.
+There are dozens of reasons why women, in particular, lose their hair at higher-than-average rates.
 Stress, pregnancy, dramatic weight loss, diet, genetics, medications, excessive hair styling, autoimmune diseases, and hormonal imbalances are all possible reasons for excessive hair loss.

 When it comes to hair loss, damaged hair may also be the culprit.
 When hair follicles and strands become damaged, they become very fragile and are more susceptible to breakage.
 When hair starts to break off, it causes frizz, tangles, and unhealthy-looking hair, eventually leading to thinning and bald spots.

-It can be very tough to pinpoint the exact cause of hair loss, so if you find that home remedies are not working, you should seek your dermatologist's medical advice to treat your better treat your condition.
+It can be very tough to pinpoint the exact cause of hair loss, so if you find that home remedies are not working, you should seek your dermatologist's medical advice to treat your condition better.

 What are the best DIY hair mask ingredients to combat hair loss?